inquisitor101/AS3-2D/.github/coding_style.md

 12. Source files use the extension `.cpp` and are situated in the directory `src/`.
 13. Header files are documented in line with doxygen-supported comments (see below).
 14. Functions in source files are documented between their input arguments and the implementation (i.e. between `)` and `{`).
 See below.
-15. Pay close attention to the vertical alignment of the input arguments to functions, as it will complicated readability.
+15. Pay close attention to the vertical alignment of the input arguments to functions, as it will complicate readability.
 16. In the root directory of **AS3-2D**, there exists a `.editorconfig` file, which sets the relevant editor-related conventions.
 For instance, tab indentation uses 2 characters.